-- 1. Before closing the terminal box, please check that: - The electrical connections in the terminal box have been made in accordance with the specifications above and tightened with the correct tightening torque.
-Remove the used bolts and fastening elements. - The machine is connected in such a way that it rotates in the direction specified. - The inside of the terminal box is clean and free of any cable debris, dirt and foreign bodies. - All of the seals and sealing surfaces of the terminal box are intact and in a good condition. - Unused cable entries are closed and their plugs are tightly screwed in place, i.e. they can only be released using a tool. - The connecting cables are freely routed.
-The cable insulation cannot be damaged in operation. - 2.
-Close the terminal box using the cover fixing screws, see Chapter Tightening torques for screw connections.
+- 1. Before closing the terminal box, please check that: - The electrical connections in the terminal box have been made in accordance with the specifications above and tightened with the correct tightening torque. - The machine is connected in such a way that it rotates in the direction specified. - The inside of the terminal box is clean and free of any cable debris, dirt and foreign bodies. - All of the seals and sealing surfaces of the terminal box are intact and in a good condition. - Any unused cable entries are sealed with glued-in ferrous or certified sealing elements.
+The sealing elements can only be removed with a tool. - The connecting cables are laid in an open arrangement, so that the cable insulation cannot be damaged during operation. - 2.
+Close the terminal box with the cover fixing screws, see chapter Tightening torques for screw and bolt connections (Page 177).

-Mounting/removing the terminal box (Page 82)
+Mounting/removing the terminal box (Page 85)